Stop Car Repossessions with Bankruptcy

 - Redeem the property by making a one-time payment to the lender to reclaim the car.

-Contact an Oklahoma Bankruptcy Lawyer Today
+Contact an Oklahoma City Bankruptcy Attorney Today

 If you are currently trying to get your property back or are considering filing for bankruptcy to keep your car and are unsure where to turn, contact the experienced bankruptcy lawyers at Hilbern Law now for help.
 In Oklahoma City and the surrounding towns, we handle both Chapter 7 and Chapter 13 bankruptcy cases.
 We can talk about your case, go over your options, and recommend the one that we believe will result in the best possible outcome.
 Call (405) 213-1919 today to learn more about our Oklahoma bankruptcy law company or to schedule a consultation.